Slumhee/Slumhee/README.md

 Existing tutorials will remain available for reference, but no new educational content will be added.

-If my circumstances change in the future, I may consider resuming updates.Thank you again for your understanding and kindness.
+If my circumstances change in the future, I may consider resuming updates.

+Thank you again for your understanding and kindness.

 ## Skills